fancn21th/unnamed-ui-default-template/README.md

 ## 哲学 / Philosophy

-do less and focus on more important things
+- do less and focus on more important things
+- agile extreme programming practices